seamplex/feenox/examples/README.markdown

 \Delta \epsilon = \alpha \cdot \Delta T
 $$

-But if the strain is not linear with respect to the temperature---which is the most common case---then $\alpha$ depends on $T$.
+But if the strain is not linear with respect to the temperature—which is the most common case—then $\alpha$ depends on $T$.
 Therefore, when dealing with finite temperature increments $\Delta T = T-T_0$ where the thermal expansion coefficient $\alpha(T)$ depends on the temperature itself then *mean* values for the thermal expansion ought to be used: